joannakl/ossd/syllabus.markdown

 The grade of *Incomplete* is reserved for students who, for legitimate and documented reason, miss the final exam.
 The grade of *Incomplete* **will not be given** to student who started falling behind in class.
 Those students should withdraw from the class or switch to *Pass/Fail* option.

-# Topics Covered (exact list of topics  and their order subject to change, for detailed schedule, see the [Daily](daily.html) tab of this page. )
+# Topics Covered (exact list of topics  and their order subject to change, for detailed/current schedule, see the [Daily](daily.html) tab of this page. )

 - Context, History, and Overview
     - Principles of open source